 - In the remaining steps of Figure 4.3.2.2.1-1, the SMF establishes the user-plane resources over the 3GPP access, i.e. over the access where the PDU Session Establishment Request was sent on:

 - In step 10, the N4 rules derived by SMF for the MA PDU session are sent to UPF and two N3 UL CN tunnels info are allocated by the UPF.
 If the ATSSS LL functionality is supported for MA PDU Session, the SMF may instruct the UPF to initiate performance measurement for this MA PDU Session.
 If the MPTCP functionality is supported for the MA PDU Session, the SMF may instruct the UPF to activate MPTCP functionality for this MA PDU Session.
 In step 10a, the UPF allocates addressing information for the Performance Measurement Function (PMF) in the UPF.
+If the UPF receives from SMFa list of QoS flows over which access performance measurements may be performed, the UPF allocates different UDP ports or different MAC addresses per QoS flow per access.
 In step 10b, the UPF sends the addressing information for the PMF in the UPF to the SMF.
+If UDP ports or MAC addresses are allocated per QoS flow and per access, the UPF sends the PMF IP address information and UDP ports with the related QFI to the SMF in case of IP PDU sessions, and sends the MAC addresses with the related QFI to the SMF in case of Ethernet PDU sessions.

 In step 10a, if the message from the SMF instructs the UPF to activate MPTCP functionality, the UPF allocates the UE "link-specific multipath" addresses/prefixes.
 In step 10b, the UPF sends the "link-specific multipath" addresses/prefixes and MPTCP proxy information to the SMF.